jumpers775/Tempo/README.md

 ## Features

-This bot features the following:
+While additional platforms can be easily added, this bot features the following OOTB:

 - [X] Slash commands
 - [X] Youtube search